 But before we dive right into the wide selection of under-the-table jobs in 2022, let us first understand under-the-table jobs’ meaning.

 First, an under-the-table job is an employment opportunity that does not conform to standard practices.

-These jobs are also often referred to as cash-in-hand or off-the-book jobs.
-With this type of job, you become an independent contractor responsible for reporting your income and filing your taxes.
+These jobs are also often referred to as cash-in-hand, off-the-book, or cash-paying jobs.
+In cash-paying jobs, you are an independent contractor responsible for reporting your income and filing your taxes.

-Disclaimer: I highly encourage you to report your income and file your taxes.
+Note: I highly encourage you to report your income and file your taxes.
 Tax evasion is a serious case.
 If you’re unsure about your tax situation and how you should file, please consult a tax professional.

 1. You’ll likely to be paid in cash after each project.